When Everything Feels Like the Movies: Awards and nominations

 When Everything Feels Like the Movies received the Governor General's Award for English-language children's literature in 2014.
 Despite the Clark petition, the Canada Council backed the judges' award and refused to rescind the prize.

 The novel, defended by Elaine Lui, was a runner up in the CBC Canada Reads competition in 2015.

+It was also nominated for a Lambda Literary Award for LGBT Children’s/Young Adult Literature, and for Publishing Triangle’s Ferro-Grumley Award.

 Adaptations

 Raziel Reid has adapted the novel into a screenplay; the movie option is held by Random Bench.

+In 2020 the German edition was adapted for the stage by tjg. theater junge generation in Dresden, Germany.